-To have a problem free bathroom, proper waterproofing when renovating the bathroom is a basic that’s absolutely essential.
+To have a problem free bathroom, proper waterproofing when renovating the bathroom is a basic thing that’s absolutely essential.
 While many types of tiles are resistant to water absorption, some tiles can still absorb moisture and grout joints can also let some water through.
 If the waterproofing is not done properly and water starts leaking, fixing the problem can be tricky as well as costly.
 Having proper water proofing done at the beginning will save you time and money later on.

-For the best results of bathroom waterproofing, we recommend Davco K10 Plus.
 Before applying the waterproof, the surface must be cleaned of all dust and dirt, and it should be primed first.
 All corners should be covered with neutral pH silicone to absorb any movement, thus preventing the waterproof membrane from cracking.
 The waterproof should be applied at least twice.
 Once the waterproof membrane is dry, tiles can be laid directly over it using an appropriate tile adhesive.

 2. Make Your Bathroom Look Bigger

 A bathroom is usually a small room in comparison to other rooms.
 While ways to extend your bathroom size may be limited when renovating, there are some basic ways to make your bathroom visually look bigger than it really is.
 Below are some bathroom renovation basics.

 Polished bathroom tiles look great but they are also one of the best ways to make your bathroom look bigger.
 The tiles reflect on each other, making walls “not as visible”.
 The increased light in the room, due to the polished finish of the bathroom tiles, contributes to an open feel of a bathroom too.

 Don’t choose dark coloured tiles for the majority of your bathroom.
 Dark colours absorb light while light colours enhance the light.
 Choose such colours as white, beige and light grey.